 Printing my own allows me to add extra pages in between months for other purposes and start with whatever month I prefer.

-Once you print out your calendar, it’s time to set it up.
+Once you print out your calendar, it’s time for setting up your planner.
 You’ll need:

 - a 3-hole punch,